agdenadel/agdenadel.github.io/Paper-a-day.md

 I've been inspired by [Tim Stuart](http://timoast.github.io/blog/2016-02-23-papers/) to try to read a paper every day.
 I'm going to track my progress here.

+## August 1st, 2019

+Tian and Taylor.
+Selective inference with a randomized response.
+The Annals of Statistics. [doi.org/10.1214/17-AOS1564](doi.org/10.1214/17-AOS1564)

+I didn't completely read this paper.
+There are lemmas in it that I already can't state from memory and I didn't even read the proofs.
+The big idea is to apply an idea from privacy research (randomized response) to the problem of model selection and inference for linear regression.
+In randomized response, you (the statistician) artificially add noise to your data before performing your analysis.
+This is used for research in delicate areas (say on crime where study participants won't necessarily want to answer honestly).
+For example, participants may flip a coin before answering a question and they will answer honestly if the coin comes up heads and always answer true if the coin comes up tails.
+You can then subtract out the expected number of "true" responses to find the actual proportion.
+To use this idea in model selection and inference you add some noise to your data for model selection and then do your inference with the original data.
+This improves the calibration of your inference (see the paper I read on July 26th).

+## July 31st, 2019

+Efron et al. Empirical Bayes Analysis of a Microarray Experiment.
+Journal of the American Statistical Association. [https://doi.org/10.1198/016214501753382129](https://doi.org/10.1198/016214501753382129)

+This paper describes the use of empirical Bayes for gene expression data.
+The authors describe a comparative experiment where there are two biological samples (1,2) and these samples are either un-irradiated or irradiated (U,I) with two technical replicates of each resulting in 8 samples: U1A, U1B, I1A, I1B, U2A, U2B, I2A, I2B.
+Then, the key idea is to use the technical replicates to generate empirical null distributions.

+## July 30th, 2019

+Kharchenko et al. Bayesian approach to single-cell differential expression analysis.
+Nature Methods. [https://doi.org/10.1038/nmeth.2967](https://doi.org/10.1038/nmeth.2967)

+This paper describes a Bayesian method for single-cell differential expression that the Kharchenko lab developed called SCDE.
+A major insight is that there are two types of measured transcripts in two-single cells of the same cell type: correlated transcripts and those affected by dropout.
+The authors model this situation by using a mixture model with two components.
+The first is a negative binomial component for the correlated transcripts and then second is a low-magnitude Poisson component for dropout (rather than simply a constant zero component).
+The EM algorithm is used on each cell to estimate mixture components and then bootstrap is used for differential expression analysis.
+You can find the software [here](https://hms-dbmi.github.io/scde/).

+## July 29th, 2019

+This study evaluates methjods for differential expression analysis in scRNAseq data (SCDE, MAST, scDD, D3E, Monocle2, SINCERA, DEsingle, SigEMD).
+It briefly describes the model used in each method and then evaluates them all on simulated and real data.
+Something concerning is the low concordance between methods on real data.
+Simulations are great, but gold standard single cell data like we have in whole genome sequencing would be nice.

 ## July 28th, 2019

 Stensrud and Valberg.
 Inequality in genetic cancer risk suggests bad genes rather than bad luck.
 Nature Communications. [https://doi.org/10.1038/s41467-017-01284-y](https://doi.org/10.1038/s41467-017-01284-y)